 Click on the image or thumbnails below to see the color image, the initial black and white conversion, and the final black and white conversion:

 Overall, I’m pleased with the results.
 I love black and white images, and I’m beginning to explore the conversion process in some of my older images.
 Next comes the process of learning to pre-visualize images in black and white when I snap the shutter, knowing I will later convert it to black and white.
-Perhaps I will wait until lighting would be more appropriate to accent different tones, or frame the shot a little different to avoid a trouble spot.
 I have to think being intentional about the process can only lead to better images.

 If you’re interested in the lighthouse, itself, it is located at Piney Point in St. Mary’s County, Maryland.
 And be sure to stop by the Piney Point Lighthouse Museum, as well.